3liteking148/seq-position-probs/README.md

 Only `kMM1` is used to calculate *E*-values.

-These options affect the random sequences.
+These options affect the random sequences:

 - `-t T`, `--trials T`: generate this many random sequences.